Charles Elias Shepard Scholarship for Graduate Study

 Award provides: Funding toward graduate school tuition and/or expenses

 Open to international students: Yes

-- Plan to attend graduate school for a masters or PhD beginning in Summer or Fall of the application year or that begins in the Spring of the subesequent year
+- Plan to attend graduate school for a masters or PhD beginning in the Summer or Fall of the application year or that begins in the Spring of the subesequent year

 - Be beginning a first graduate degree **

 - Be admitted to a graduate program ranked among the best for the discipline/focus

 The Charles E. Shepard Scholarship provides funding toward graduate school tuition and/or expenses for students pursuing a masters or PhD.
 Applicants must have a superior record of intellectual ability, scholastic achievement and personal promise (past winners typically have cumulative GPAs of 3.8 or above, with an average of 3.922), as well as other indicators of substantive intellectual accomplishment (research awards, departmental awards, independent research, publications, etc.).
 Applicants must also have a demonstrated ability to complete with distinction a graduate program ranked among the best for the discipline/ focus.
 Seniors and alumni from any Emory University undergraduate program, including those in Emory College, Goizueta Business School, the Nell Hodgson Woodruff School of Nursing, and Emory School of Medicine, are eligible to apply for the Shepard Scholarship.